GTBitsOfGood/nextjs-starter/README.md

   1. Create a MongoDB instance on MongoDB Atlas
   2. In Security → Network Access: add the IP address `0.0.0.0/0` (all IPs)
   3. In Security → Database Access: Add new database user
-  4. In Data Storage → Clusters: Find your cluster and click `Connect` → `Connect your application` and copy the connection string, set the username and password, and set this as `MONGO_DB` in `.env`
+  4. In Data Storage → Clusters: Find your cluster and click `Connect` → `Connect your application` and copy the connection string, set the username and password, and set this as `MONGO_DB` in `.env.local`
-- Create the `nextjs` database. (or choose another name, but make sure to change it in `.env`)
+- Create the `nextjs` database. (or choose another name, but make sure to change it in `.env.local`)
 - It's very helpful to install MongoDB Compass to see your database contents

 ### Node